The Guide to Budget Travel in West Africa

 I usually swear by the Lonely Planet guides, but I found their West Africa guide factually inaccurate at times, and often overly optimistic and enthusiastic about certain destinations.
 The Rough Guide series puts out a similarly priced West Africa guide, which I have not seen.
 Reviews are mixed on both guides.
 The travelers’ grapevine is also a bit sparse through much of the region.

-The best option is to tap the grapevine before you go; log on to the Thorntree section of the Lonely Planet website.
-A few expats seem to provide the bulk of great insider information.
 For more in-depth information about volunteering, working, and cultural immersion, check the archives of the Transitions Abroad website (Editor's note: See the article on Traveling Responsibly in West Africa).

 There is not enough space to go into the details of all the vaccines and medications you need to arrange.
 Check the web or yellow pages to see if there is a travelers’ clinic in your area; the CDC website also lists recommendations for each country.
 My malaria tablets probably saved me a couple of times; two long-term travelers I met were not so lucky.
 Surprisingly, I did not get really sick in 5 weeks; I did try to maintain a vegetarian diet when possible.
 Take water purification tablets or a filter pump, which can save you money in the long run.
 I drank untreated well water twice, without harm.